Vieshoth/vieshoth.github.io/_posts/Linux/2016-11-25-partition.markdown

 Command (m for help):
 ```

-Inside the fdisk command prompt press m and enter.
-It will give the available options.
+In the fdisk command prompt entering the character 'm' will provide the available options.
 ```
 Command (m for help): m